aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 When `reporting a bug`__ please include:

-* Your operating system name, version and architecture (32 or 64 bits).
+* Your operating system name, version, and architecture (32 or 64 bits).
 * Your Python version.
 * Your ScanCode version.
 * Any additional details about your local setup that might be helpful to diagnose this bug.
 * Detailed steps to reproduce the bug, such as the commands you ran and a link to the code you are scanning.
-* The errors messages or failure trace if any.
+* The error messages or failure trace if any.
 * If helpful, you can add a screenshot as an issue attachment when relevant or some extra file as a link to a `Gist <https://gist.github.com>`_.